 Cranberry Glades Botanical Area is nestled between the Cranberry, Kennison, and Black Mountains of the Monongahela National Forest, in Pocahontas County, West Virginia.
-Just a beautiful four hour drive from Washington, D.C., on the Highland Scenic Highway, this amazing ecologically abundant land was established as a National Natural Landmark in 1974.
-These glades are nestled high in the mountains at the altitude of 3,400 feet, which lend to the unusual ecosystem of The Glades.
+Just a beautiful four-hour drive from Washington, D.C., on the Highland Scenic Highway, this amazing ecologically abundant land was established as a National Natural Landmark in 1974.
+These glades are nestled high in the mountains at the altitude of 3,400 feet, which lends to the unusual ecosystem of The Glades.

 Walking the Boardwalks of Cranberry Glades

 Wooden boardwalks in Cranberry Glades, along with well-groomed hiking paths of The Glades support a pleasurable hiking experience for veteran hikers and families alike.
 The southern sites along the way may offer a hiker a chance to view several unusual critters eating the wild skunk cabbage and other vegetation.
 Despite the area’s northern climate, a hiker can spot some incredible species.
 Many animals that inhabit this region include the American Black Bear, West Virginian Flying Squirrel, white-tailed deer, coyote, and Red fox, and in the evenings the more nocturnal beavers can be heard working away.
 For birders, the American Bald Eagle, Eastern Screech Owl, Swainon’s, Hermit thrushes, Nashville, Mourning Warblers, Purple Finches, Red-tailed Hawk and Cooper Hawk have been known to be sighted.
 Visitors are asked to stay on the paths and boardwalks to help maintain the highly sensitive ecological environs.

 Unusual Flora of the Glades